datopia/pixyll/_drafts/hitchhiker.md

 node we branch into $$100$$ subbranches instead of $$2$$ then we get for our
 $$1000$$ entries: $$\log_{100} 1000 \approx 1.5$$.
 Practically speaking this
 factor makes a big difference, although constant factors do not change the big-O classification.
 Databases therefore use so called branching or [B+ trees](https://en.wikipedia.org/wiki/B-tree).
 In fact they do one more tweak, they only store index information in the tree and put all data to the leaf nodes, which is a so called [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree).
+The leaf nodes are called data nodes and the nodes spanning the tree index nodes.
 This ideally allows to keep all index nodes in memory and only read the data nodes from disk as they are much bigger.

 <div class="center" style="width: 100%">
 <img src="/images/bplus_tree_annotated.png">